xgerhard/nbqueue/README.md

 * __del $name__ - Deletes the queue with name $name (the default queue can't be deleted)
 * __set $name__ - Will set the queue with name $name as active queue.
 * __remove $id__ - Will remove the user with id $id from the queue
+* __ul $userlevel__ - Will set the required userlevel for the active queue (available userlevels: everyone, subscriber, regular, twitch_vip, moderator, owner)

 # Installation
 Sign in with Nightbot here, the installer will add the selected commands to Nightbot: https://2g.be/twitch/nbqueue/public/install/auto